FAQ

 How long do I have to dispute a freight invoice?

-Under 49 U.S. Code section 13710, shippers have 180 days from receipt of the invoice to file a formal dispute.
-After 180 days, you generally lose the right to contest the charge.
+49 U.S. Code section 13710 sets a 180-day window from receipt of the invoice for a shipper to contest a bill.
+Confirm the current deadline and how it applies to your situation before you rely on it.
 LanePilot flags billing errors as soon as you upload the invoice so you have maximum time to act.

 What is a duplicate freight invoice?